Lymperidis/HY-335/README.md

 # HY-335
-Set-up a Mini-Internet(Switches Routers Host)
+Phase 1
+Set-up a Mini-Internet(Switches-Routers-Host) with OSPF, connect all Hosts together.
+Configure the weights of each line for better service.